 Almost daily you hear stories about associations where money is missing.
 These association's almost universally accepted a broken internal control process.

-Have you stated your desire for everyone involved to focus on the business-side of the association: the accounting and finance where the impact of fraud and errors is ultimately felt?
+Have you demanded accountability from everyone involved?
+Do you require management to focus on the business-side of the association: the accounting and finance where the impact of fraud and errors is ultimately felt?
 A well-designed system can help you identify where risk of fraud is likely and can help make things go smoothly while protecting your association's money.

 Have you set a policy which requires that management solicit three bids for work?
 Is it being followed?
 Do you require your financial statements to be prepared on an accrual basis?
 Is management working hard to ensure that all liabilities are recorded?
 While we all know that financial statements must be accurate and make sense, who reviews and approves the financial statements?
 Setting policies and ensuring they work is an important step in your oversight of management and operations.